 - looking for official, diplomatic, or other special issuance passport (only accessible from a U.S. government device).

 Bring one photo that meets all of the requirements.

 There are application and execution fees for each type of passport that need to be paid separately, and we’ll go into those below.

 What Does It Cost To Get A Passport?

-As with most things in life (and, certainly, most things that relate to travel) you'll need to pay some cold, hard cash to get your hands on a U.S. passport.
-Like noted above, there are application fees and execution fees for each passport type.
+As with most things in life (and, certainly, most things that relate to travel) you’ll need to pay some cold, hard cash to get your hands on a U.S. passport.
+As mentioned above, there are application fees and execution fees for each passport type.
 These fees apply to first time applicants, age 16 and older.

 There are also fees for additional services.
 Such as…

 - Expedited Service: $60 (only available to applicants in the United States)

 - Overnight Delivery: $15.45 (only for Passport Book applicants in the U.S.)